NoBypass/surgo/README.md

 that keeps the precision.
 Both of these types can be used as parameters in query functions.
 It does not matter if they are used as normal values, in maps, or in structs.
 When scanning if the destination field is of type `time.Time` and the source is a string, the library will try to parse the string to a `time.Time` object.

-## To-Do
-- Improve error messages/errors in general
-- Use variables in ranged IDs